Who Owns Ski Resorts? Mountain Ownership Explained

 This is a great behind-the-scenes look at how Oregon, Mt.
 Bachelor's new lift, Cloudchaser was developed and built over the summer.

 For a more detailed list of who owns which resort in the U.S go to the NSAA webpage.

 How much does it cost to run a Ski Resort?

 It was expensive.
 First, you have to buy or lease the land and then you have to invest millions to build the ski lifts.
-And millions to maintain it, pay staff run it and power any snowmaking machines you may have.
+And millions to maintain it, pay staff to run it, and power any snowmaking machines you may have.
 Further reading.

 For example, the Spruce Creek Triple chairlift in Maine built-in 2017 cost $2.1 million (source).

 On top of the cost of building and operating lift and all the logistics around organizing the ski season, the number of days to collect revenue from skiing is typically less than 6 months per year.
 Many ski resorts do offer summer activities like mountain biking to supplement their income and turn a profit.

 While many medium-sized resorts are being taken over by larger conglomerates with more cash behind them, some smaller resorts have been forced to close or turn into community-led non-profits to stay open.